Bolton Says Jared Kushner Was the Most Important Person in the White House

 Bolton’s interview with ABC comes just two days before the release of his book, titled The Room Where It Happened.
 The Department of Justice last week attempted to put an injunction on the book and block its release.
 But the judge in Washington struck down that effort Saturday.

-Trump ousted Bolton from his position at the NSC in September in the midst of the Ukraine scandal and in the lead up to the House impeachment inquiry.
+Trump said he ousted Bolton from his position at the NSC in September in the midst of the Ukraine scandal and in the lead-up to the House impeachment inquiry.
+(Bolton now claims that he resigned.)

 “I think many of these foreign leaders mastered at ringing his bells,” Bolton said.